 - Keep refrigerators and freezers closed.
 Contents should be safe for at least 24 hours.
 Turn off your appliances.
 When power is restored, turn them back on gradually.

 - Don’t worry.
 We respond to outages as soon as it is safe and continue to work until all customers have power.
-Once you’ve called, please resist the temptation to call back.
-However, if your neighbors have their electricity back and you’re still out, you should call again.
-In the case of a full hurricane, your patience would certainly be most appreciated.
+Once you’ve called, please resist the temptation to call back – check for updates on the GU Facebook page and the Groton Utilities website.
+However, if your neighbors have their electricity back and you’re still out, you should call again after checking your breakers.

-For more information see the State of Connecticut Guide to Emergency Preparation.
+- State of Connecticut Guide to Emergency Preparation